boostkpi/docs.github.io/docs/overview/index.md

 ### Dashboard overview video

-An overview video of the root-cause analysis page is available at https://www.boostkpi.com/video.
+An overview video of the root-cause analysis page is available at [https://www.boostkpi.com/video](https://www.boostkpi.com/video).

-For the alerting page, please look at https://blog.boostkpi.com/Sample-alerting-configurations/ to see alert configuration options.

-Our blog post at https://blog.boostkpi.com/Sample-alerting-configurations/ shows an example of a rolling 7-day alert for a daily dataset.
+To see configuration options for setting up alerts, please look at [our blog post](https://blog.boostkpi.com/Sample-alerting-configurations/).
+It also shows an example of a rolling 7-day alert for a daily dataset.